 Yes, all degree candidates who plan to participate in the May commencement activities must apply to graduate through the college or school granting their degrees.
 Deadlines for these applications vary from college and school.
 Degree candidates will receive information from their college or school regarding the necessary steps and deadlines.

-Degree candidates who will complete requirements by August 2023 can participate in the May commencement activities.
-(Note: Graduate School candidates may be able to participate in their specific discipline’s ceremony, but are not eligible to participate for the general Graduate School ceremony.)
+Degree candidates who will complete requirements by August 2024 can participate in the May commencement activities.

 Ceremony Information